 5mm wide movement joints that extend through the tile and adhesive layers must be located at a maximum of 5mm centers for interior tile applications and 3m centers for exterior and suspended applications.
 Internal corners, obstructions fixed to a structural background, discontinuities in building materials, stairs, or columns should have movement joints.

 Joints between each tile are also necessary, because as the tile is used and experiences varying temperatures and environmental stresses, it will expand and contract, and these joints are necessary to prevent the damage that can result from these changes.
-The minimum joint width necessary will depend on where the tile is installed as well as the type of tile you’re using, so it’s best to ask how wide to make your joints as the tiles are purchased.
+The minimum joint width necessary will depend on where the tile is installed as well as the type of tile you’re using, so it’s best to ask how wide to make your joints when you purchase your tiles.

-- · Dirty, dusty, or oily surface not cleaned properly
+- Dirty, dusty, or oily surface that hasn’t been cleaned properly

-Any one of these three, or a combination of them, is enough to sabotage your tiling job.
-Take the extra time, in the beginning, to prepare the surface properly and save time having to fix it all up again afterward.
+Any one of these three (or a combination of them) is enough to sabotage your tiling job.
+Take the extra time in the beginning to prepare the surface properly and save time having to fix it afterward.

 A Prepared Surface Equals A Great Tiling Job

-If you have an important piece of equipment missing in your tool arsenal, check out our free RUBI Tools catalog, or give us a call at +1 305-715-9892.
+If there is an important piece of equipment missing from your tool arsenal, check out our free RUBI Tools catalog, or give us a call at 305-715-9892.